Created by Ralph Dennis

 Dennis was a continuation of the Spillane school of hard-boiled writing (for example, the amount of drinking Jim and Hump do — apparently without any effect on their sobriety or their livers — is staggering), but he had more character development and tighter plotting than Spillane.
 The comparison and parallels to Robert B. Parker’s Spenser, a contemporary, are interesting as well, although there’s little evidence either ripped off the other.
 Sure, Spenser had Hawk, but by the time Hawk showed up in the series, Dennis had already cranked out seven or so books featuring Jim and Hump.

 Dennis also started another series, based on a man named Kane, who finds himself working as a private eye in Atlanta.

 - In 2018, Lee Goldberg’s Brash Books announced plans to reprint the Hardman series in both print and digital, complete with introductions by Joe Lansdale who knows a few things about the shamus game.

 EVEN GOODER NEWS!

-- After successfully bringing the Hardman series back into print, Brash Books head honcho Lee Goldberg discovered rough drafts of what was essentially an unpublished thirteenth Hardman book.
-After a little touching up, All Kinds of Ugly is due to be released in February 2020.
+- After successfully bringing the Hardman series back into print, Brash Books head honcho Lee Goldberg discovered rough drafts of The Polish Wife, what was essentially an unpublished thirteenth Hardman book.
+There’s an interesting afterword by Goldberg on how he found it and transformed it into All Kinds of Ugly, a far more Hardman-like title, released in January 2020.
+Ugly’s a beauty, though; a pure distillation of Grade A Hard-Boiled Pulp that dares to reaches for more, and a fitting conclusion to a series that coulda/shoulda been a contender.